erajasekar/blog/src/documents/2014/08/dealing-with-past-karma.html.md

 For eg. This can be little things like when you are hit by a stone in your path, you can clear it away so that it won't hurt someone else.

-Or Big things like if you are experiencing a serious health problem, you can create awareness or help others facing same disease.
+Or can be big things like if you are experiencing a serious health problem, you can create awareness or help others facing same disease.
 We have seen people doing this, most of the volunteer organizations for creating awarness/collecting funds for dreadful diseases are actually started by people who suffered by those diseases.

 This way, while paying your karmic debt, you will have also converted the adversity into a benefit that may bring you possive effects.